Heroes of the Holocaust

 A website with resources for teachers and students will accompany the app.
 In addition, every Texas high school will receive a display book containing stories of the Texas Liberators along with a listing of known Texas Veteran Liberators, courtesy of the Friends of the Texas Holocaust and Genocide Commission.

-The Museum at Texas Tech will also play a role in sharing the Texas Liberators' stories through an exhibit, which will open in the fall of 2017.
+The Museum of Texas Tech University will also play a role in sharing the Texas Liberators' stories through an exhibit, which will run from August to December 2017.

 Ultimately, the team members hope that these educational tools will enable students to have an emotional connection to the historical event of the Holocaust.